P. Provisions, Contingent liabilities and Commitments

 Fair value of Equity Instruments through Other Comprehensive Income (FVOCI)

 The Company has elected to recognise changes in the fair value of certain investments in equity securities in other comprehensive income.
 These changes are accumulated within the FVOCI equity investments reserve within equity.
-The Comapany transfers amounts from this reserve to retained earnings when the relevant equity securities are derecognised.
+The Company transfers amounts from this reserve to retained earnings when the relevant equity securities are derecognised.

 General Reserve

 The General Reserve is used from time to time to transfer profits from Retained Earnings for appropriation purpose.
-As General Reserve is created by a transfer from one component of Equity to another and is not an item of other comprehensive income, items included in the General reserve will not be reclassified subsequently to profit or loss.
+As General Reserve is created by a transfer from one component of Equity to another and is not an item of other comprehensive income, items included in the General reserve will not be reclasified subsequently to profit or loss.

-*Indian Bank Term Loan (Rs.
+* Indian Bank Term Loan (Rs.
 10000 Lakhs sanctioned for Chloromethanes expansion is repayable in 20 quarterly instalment from June 2022 at interest rate of 1 Year MCLR 0.70%).

-Security Term loans
+Term loans

-The above Term Loan from Banks i.e., Indian Bank is secured by first pari passu charge on all fixed assets of the company including fixed assets of Chlorometahnes expansion project (excluding specific LC charges) and personel guarantee of Shri T.G.Venkatesh.
+The above Term Loan from Banks i.e., Indian Bank is secured by first pari passu charge on all fixed assets of the company including fixed assets of Chlorometahnes expansion project (excluding specific LC charges) and personal guarantee of Shri T.G.Venkatesh.

 Letter of credit

-Letters of credit for capital goods secured by exclusive charge on specific asset procured and guaranteed by Shri TG .Venkatesh.
+Letters of credit for capital goods secured by exclusive charge on specific asset procured and guaranteed by Shri T.G.Venkatesh.

-payments on Working capital Loans, Letters of Credit issued and Bills discounted with Banks and others.
+There is no default as at 31st March, 2025, 31st March 2024, in repayment of loans and interest payments on Working capital Loans, Letters of Credit issued and Bills discounted with Banks and others.

 Security

-a) Short Term Loans from Banks:The above Working Capital Demand Loans and Cash Credits are with various banks at interest rate of MCLR plus Spread.
-Spread varies from 0.70% to 3.15%.
+The above Working Capital Demand Loans and Cash Credits are with various banks at interest rate of MCLR plus Spread.
+Spread varies from 0.20% to 1.10%.

 The Working Capital Demand Loans, Cash Credits and Bills discounted by Banks are secured by 1st pari passu charge by way of hypothecation of inventories and receivable of the Company and further secured by 2nd pari passu charge on land, building and Plant and machinery and guaranteed by Shri T.G.Venkatesh.

-b) Letters of Credit from Banks:The above Letter of credit facility for working capital availed from Banks were secured by 1st pari passu by way of hypothecation of inventories and receivable of the Company and further secured by 2nd pari passu charge on land, building and Plant and machinery and Letters of credit for capital goods secured by exclusive charge on specific asset procured and guaranteed by Shri T.G.Venkatesh.
+The above Letter of credit facility availed from Banks were secured by 1st pari passu by way of hypothecation of inventories and receivable of the Company and further secured by 2nd pari passu charge on land, building and Plant and machinery and Letters of credit for capital goods secured by exclusive charge on specific asset procured and guaranteed by Shri T.G.
+Venkatesh.

 Level 1: Level 1 hierarchy includes financial instruments measured using quoted prices.
 This includes listed equity instruments, traded bonds and mutual funds that have quoted price.
 The fair value of all equity instruments (including bonds) which are traded in the stock exchanges is valued using the closing price as at the reporting period.